-The Ashton CDP has a higher percentage of school-age children (5-19), adults age 45 to 64 and seniors age 75 and above compared to the county.
-The number of housing units increased by 437 between 2000 and 2018, or 27%; however, growth appears to have slowed considerably in recent years, with only 33 new homes built since 2014.
+The Ashton CDP has a higher percentage of school-age children (5-19), adults age 45 to 64, and seniors age 75 and above compared to the county.
+The number of housing units increased by 437 between 2000 and 2018, or 27 percent; however, growth appears to have slowed considerably in recent years, with only 33 new homes built since 2014.
 This pattern of population and home construction suggests that many young couples or families had moved into the new houses constructed in the area in the early 2000s and their children are now making their way through the school system.
-In the last six years younger families have slowed their moving into the area.
+In the last six years, younger families have slowed their moving into the area.

 Also notable is the percentage of single-family detached homes in the CDP versus the county in general.
-In the CDP, 82.6% of the housing units are detached homes, while the county average is 47.4%.
+In the CDP, 82.6 percent of the housing units are detached homes, while the county average is 47.4 percent.

-While less diverse than Montgomery County as a whole, the Ashton-Sandy Spring CDP has diversified somewhat since the 2010 Census, with Black, not Hispanic and Hispanic or Latino groups making the largest gains.
-The area is still 75% White, not Hispanic, compared to 59% for the County.
+While less diverse than Montgomery County as a whole, the Ashton-Sandy Spring CDP has diversified somewhat since the 2010 Census, with Black (not Hispanic) and Hispanic or Latino groups making the largest gains.
+The area is still 75 percent White (not Hispanic), compared to 59 percent for the County.

 Residents in the Ashton-Sandy Spring CDP have very different commuting patterns compared to the county.
-Only 5% take public transportation compared to 15% of county residents overall; conversely more people in Ashton-Sandy Spring drive alone to work (78% versus 65%) and about twice as many people are likely to work from home (11% versus 6%).
+Only 5 percent take public transportation compared to 15 percent of county residents overall; conversely more people in Ashton-Sandy Spring drive alone to work (78 percent versus 65 percent) and about twice as many people are likely to work from home (11 percent versus 6 percent).